sebpiq/hcc_website/README.md

 # Render frontend code

-Go to client, install packages with `npm install`, and render the bundle with `npm run build`.
+Go to client, install packages and render the bundle with `npm install`.

 # Todo